 If we understand properly the body of Christ, being catalysts for the kingdom should not surprise us but should rather excite us to be involved in it.
 For the body of Christ consists of many members, each with varying gifts.
 Just as the eye cannot do what either the hands or feet do, so none of us can do all that is needed for other people (I Cor.
 12:12-26).
 Rather, often times we should find our joy in bringing two parts of the body together who can mutually benefit from the interaction.
 As Martin Bucer encourages in his work _Concerning the True Care of Souls, _truly the fellowship we experience in the church should be the "closest and most united, but also the truest and keenest…with everyone regarding the need of others as in the fullest and most real sense his own and taking it to heart.”
 If so, I should gladly introduce or bring together one member in the body with another if I believe that interaction would result in the "truest and keenest" experience for both of them as the Holy Spirit dynamically uses that interchange.
 Particularly pastors and elders should view this as an important part of their shepherding ministry.

 However, one part of the the definition of being a catalyst does not apply here.
 It is where it says that a catalyst is unaffected itself.
-As we are all bound together in the Spirit, seeing brothers and the sister in the Lord connect and create ministry by the Spirit’s presence and power will always affect joy and further enthusiasm in our hearts.
+As we are all bound together in the Spirit, seeing brothers and sisters in the Lord connect and create ministry by the Spirit's presence and power will always affect joy and further enthusiasm in our hearts.